abstools/easyinterface/INSTALL.md

     > sudo apachectl restart

-or from `System Preferences > Sharing > Web Sharing`.
+You can also restart Apache using `System Preferences > Sharing > Web Sharing`.
 Now visit [http://localhost/ei](http://localhost/ei) to check that EasyInterface works correctly.

 ### Microsoft Windows